Muldec/stash-wiki/Themes.md

 # Themes
-Stash supports Custom CSS themes.
+Stash supports Custom CSS themes to adjust the look-and-feel of the interface.
 There are several that have been created by the maintainers and users.

 ## Installing Themes
 To Install a theme